guardian/cross-platform-navigation/README.md

 ````

 Use whatever method you wish to retrieve the desired json file to s3 and pass the content as a string to get a [Navigation](https://github.com/guardian/cross-platform-navigation/blob/nb-MSS-166-create-navigation/src/main/scala/com/gu/navigation/model/NavigationSection.scala#L39) object.
 This will contain the content and structure of the navigation.
-You can den do something like
+You can then do something like

 ````scala
     val navigationProvider = new GarnettNavigationProvider